Grempington/Pupper-Supreme-Preview/README.md

 # Pupper-Supreme
+By Tomer Cohen and Liora Bar

 An example E-Commerce full stack project (React-JS frontend, Express + Sqlite3 backend).
 Working with Knex, can switch to a different RDBMS for deployment.

 The focus of this project was to learn frontend development with React-JS.
-Design was done using Fomantic-UI as a CSS framework for quick maintainable visual prototyping with my project partner Liora Bar.
+Design was done using Fomantic-UI as a CSS framework for quick maintainable visual prototyping with my project partner.

 Example Pages
 -------------